lucasbotka/MMM-PID/README.md

 # MMM-PID

-*MMM-PID* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays departure boards from stops integrated into the system [PID](https://pid.cz/) (Pražská integrovaná doprava) Prague public trasport.
+*MMM-PID* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays public transport departure boards from stops integrated into the [PID](https://pid.cz/) system - Prague integrated transport (CS Pražská integrovaná doprava) .
 Using Golemio free API.